A self-described ‘Freedom Convoy’ of anti-vaccine Canadian truckers is due to arrive in Ottawa

 “Our policing and municipal partners are doing everything we possibly can to keep emergency lanes open and access to hospitals/health care facilities intact,” the police tweeted.

-The expected disruption in the capital had also caused some vaccine clinics to close, Ottawa’s public health body said.
+The expected disruption in the capital had also prompted some vaccine clinics to close, Ottawa’s public health body said.

 The convoy also got support from Tesla founder Elon Musk who tweeted “Canadian truckers rule” and commented: “Freedom is being stripped away one piece at a time until it is gone.”
 Donald Trump Jr. also endorsed the truckers on social media.